 by Skinny Ms.

-Do you love to cook with Quinoa or want to learn?
-Are you looking for a substitute for meat, but you are not willing to sacrifice many of your favorite meals?
+Do you love to cook with quinoa, or want to learn?
+Are you looking for a substitute for meat, so that you don’t have to sacrifice many of your favorite meals in order to eat a more healthy diet?
 Learning to cook with quinoa is simple, and the grain makes a great alternative to meat.
 Quinoa meatballs are just as hearty as a traditional beef meatball, but they are much lower in saturated fat.
-Quinoa meatballs are even a great substitute for turkey and chicken meatballs because they are a whole grain AND a protein.
+Quinoa meatballs are even a great substitute for turkey and chicken meatballs because they are a whole grain as well as a protein.

 Yields: 4 | Serving size: 2 meatballs | Calories: 145 | Previous Points: 3 | Points Plus: 4 | Total Fat: 6 g | Saturated Fats: 1 g | Trans Fats: 0 g | Cholesterol: 2 mg | Sodium: 59 mg | Carbohydrates: 19 g | Dietary fiber: 4 g | Sugars: 1 g | Protein: 8 g

 - 1 cup water

 - 1 cup cooked green lentils, well drained

 - ¼ cup diced red bell pepper

 - ½ cup gluten free bread crumbs or whole wheat panko bread crumbs (add additional bread crumbs if the meatballs need to be firmer and aren't holding together well)